Malek23923/getdirections/README.txt

 Themeing
-To change the way the map is displayed you should copy the theme function you want to change to your theme's template.php, renaming appropriately and editing it there. see getdirections.theme.inc
+To change the way the map is displayed you should copy the theme function you want to change to your theme's template.php, renaming appropriately and editing it there.

 There is plenty of help on themeing on drupal.org

 An example of a theming change, from http://drupal.org/node/1113042

-Your theme should have a template.php, copy the function theme_getdirections_show() from getdirections.theme.inc to your template.php, renaming it appropriately, eg from theme_getdirections_show to
+Your theme should have a template.php, copy the function theme_getdirections_show() from getdirections.module to your template.php, renaming it appropriately, eg from theme_getdirections_show to